dann20/customized-FedML/README.md

 #### Clients
 - In run.sh:
   - Modify server_ip to server's IP address,
-  - Modify client_uuid from 0 for each client and
+  - Modify client_uuid from 0 for each client
   - Change run script for your model (VAE_LSTM_fedavg_rpi_client.py or lockedge_fedavg_rpi_client.py)
 #### Server
 - Modify model configuration json file (for VAE-LSTM) to your needs